HafsaRafique/DEP/README.md

 # DIGITAL EMPOWERMENT PAKISTAN
 This repository includes all tasks included in the internship program for a period of 4 weeks.

-## WEEK 1: TIC- TAC-TOE GAME USING MINIMAX ALGORITHM
+## WEEK 1: TIC-TAC-TOE GAME USING MINIMAX ALGORITHM
-In a game of tic-tack-toe, the goal is to get 3 crosses/circles consecutively in a row/column or diagonally.
+In a game of tic-tac-toe, the goal is to get 3 crosses/circles consecutively in a row/column or diagonally.
 Here, I have implemented a simple game using the minimax algorithm where the computer plays against the user.
 ### STEPS:
-1. The output of the game is displayed in a typical tick-tack-toe format and the program checks if a space has been filled beforehand.
+1. The output of the game is displayed in a typical tic-tac-toe format and the program checks if a space has been filled beforehand.

 2. We specify the conditions required to win the game i.e: to get 3 crosses consecutively in a row/column/diagonally.